What do I need to bring?

 How long are the tours?

 The morning Pho Trail tour takes about 4.5 hours, our most popular night tour, the Seafood Trail, takes about four hours.
-Our quick and tasty Street Food 101 is three hours.
+Our tasty Street Food 101 is also four hours.

 How much do the tours cost?